devtron-labs/devtron/docs/user-guide/global-configurations/user-access.md

 * **Roles**

-  Inside the `Role`, you actually hoose which type of permissions you want to give to the users.
+  Inside the `Role`, you actually choose which type of permissions you want to give to the users.

 There are four different view access levels/Role available for both User and Group as described [above](#access-levels):